brandonhorst/app.lacona/faq.md

 ## What is Lacona Pro? {#pro}

 Lacona Pro unlocks new features, including integrations with great 3rd-party Mac apps.
-It is available for a small subscription which supports continued Lacona development.
+It is available for a small subscription.

 Pro features are enabled automatically with Lacona is used via Setapp.

 ## Why does Lacona ask for all these permissions? {#permissions}

 In order to search your data and allow you to run commands, Lacona needs permission.
 Without these permissions, Lacona will still work, but certain features will be automatically disabled.

 This data will never leave your computer.
 For more details, see the [privacy policy](/privacy).

 ## What is File System Access? {#files}

 Lacona needs permission in order to access your Files.
 This allows Lacona to [preview](/guide#previews) your file contents, and allows you to [navigate your files](/guide#path-navigation).